Updated September 2017

 Small and lacks versatility

 blows every other bag out of the water regarding affordability.
-At $35, it's one-third the price of the closest competition — and double the usefulness (or close: the Mobile Edge scored 68 out of 100, and the next most affordable model was $90 and scored 45 out of 100).
+At $50, it's a fraction of the price of the closest competition — and double the usefulness (or close: the Mobile Edge scored 68 out of 100, and the next most affordable model was $90 and scored 45 out of 100).
 We skipped over the Timbuk2 Classic

 , another great bag, to single out the Mobile Edge